annk1995/news_app/README.md

 Run python3 run.py command.
 Note this will work if you've properly configured your app with the required dependencies

 Navigate to http://localhost:5000/ in your browser.

+# Development

+Want to contribute?

+To fix a bug or enhance an existing module, follow these steps:

+Fork the repo

+Create a new branch (git checkout -b improve-feature)

+Make the appropriate changes in the files

+Add changes to reflect the changes made

+Commit your changes (git commit -am 'Improve feature')

+Push to the branch (git push origin improve-feature)

+Create a Pull Request